2018 2 Series

 The list of standalone options includes a heated steering wheel, heated front seats, leather upholstery, parking sensors, adaptive LED headlights, navigation, a premium sound system, and a wireless charger.

-Buyers can also choose from a list of several option packages, including the Driving Assistance package and the Premium Package.
+Buyers can also choose from a list of several option packages, including the Premium Package.
 Many of the M240i's standard features are bundled into option packages for the 230i, too.

 All 2 Series models come standard with dual front, front side, front knee, and full-length side curtain airbags in addition to traction and stability control systems.